 Buffalo River State Park

-Buffalo River State Park is a prairie and mixed woodland park near Moorhead in northeastern Minnesota.
+Buffalo River State Park (DNR website) is a prairie and mixed woodland park near Moorhead in northeastern Minnesota.
 The park includes land on both sides of the Buffalo River (with a few scenic views).
 It used to have a man-made swimming hole, but that doesn’t seem to be maintained any longer.

 Lake Bronson State Park